peterjpierce/dynip/README.md

 approaches are necessary for Linux, FreeBSD or OSX.)

 ### Step 3: (Optional) Schedule recurring updates
-If you want to keep FreeDNS updated with your latest dynamic IP, schedule this script to run at regular intervals.
+If you want to keep FreeDNS updated with your latest dynamic IP address, schedule this script to run at regular intervals.
 For example, a crontab entry like this will cause checks/updates every four hours (substitute your actual installation path):